 Outside of research, I:

 • love learning about history and political science- when I was little, my parents thought I would grow up to be a historian.
-I can spend hours going down Wikipeida wormholes of famous historical figures or time periods - some of my favorites right now are the Gilded Age and the WWII Science Industrial Age
+Am currently reading about the Gilded Age and the WWII Science Industrial Age

 • love late night comedy - I've seen several live tapings of every late night show except Trevor Noah, who I've seen on tour twice.
 My multiverse dream would be to intern for The Late Show, Last Week Tonight, or The Daily Show for a summer.